Core Studio 2: Topics in 2D

 School: School of Art, Media and Technology

 Permission Required: No

 This course offers a focused investigation into a single topic.
 The topic can be, for example, focused simply on one specific techniques or materials, or can allow for hybrid practices, context-driven strategies, and take on larger themes.
 The Topics class will allow students to explore the respective areas in more focus and depth, through research-based studio work.
 Reading in this class is seen as an integral part of student’s studio practice.
-Topics in Spring 2015 include the following:
+Topics in Fall 2015 include the following:

 Course Open to: Degree Students with Restrictions

 Open to: Bachelors degree in Fine Arts majors, others by permission of the Fine Arts program.
 Pre-requisite(s): PUFA 2200 Core Studio 1: Sign & System, PUFA 2220 Core Studio 1: 2D, and at least one of the following: PUFA 2230 Core Studio 1: 3D or PUFA 2240 Core Studio 1: 4D.

 Open to Undergraduate students.